MrMimic/data-scientist-roadmap/README.md

 ## Rules

-* Feel free to fork this repository and pull requests
+* Feel free to fork this repository and pull requests.
-* Always comment your code
+* Always comment your code.
-* Please respect topology for filenames
+* Please respect topology for filenames.
-* There's one README for each directory
+* There's one README for each directory.
-* Also, could be great to share useful links or ressources in README files
+* Also, could be great to share useful links or ressources in README files.